-The Australian Retirement Village Accreditation Scheme (ARVAS) will be the new exclusive accreditation scheme for retirement village and seniors housing operators.
+The Australian Retirement Village Accreditation Scheme (ARVAS) is the exclusive accreditation scheme for retirement village and seniors housing operators.
 ARVAS is co-owned by two organisations that represent the owners and operators of retirement villages and seniors housing: Property Council of Australia and Leading Age Services Australia (LASA).

-ARVAS replaces two previous schemes, Lifemark and International Retirement Community Accreditation Scheme (IRCAS).
+ARVAS has replaced two previous industry schemes, Lifemark and International Retirement Community Accreditation Scheme (IRCAS).
 As part of ARVAS' development, an entirely new set of national standards has been devised, to reflect the various elements of a resident’s experience within a retirement village and evolving service offerings within villages.

 The ARVAS Standards